jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   - **wine business** means a business undertaking that, for reward or for the purposes of trade,— (a) makes wine; or
     (b) exports wine
-  - **wine officer** , or officer, means a person appointed as a wine officer under section 55; and includes the Director-General
+  - **wine officer** , or , means a person appointed as a wine officer under section 55; and includes the Director-General
   - **wine product** , subject to subsection (3), means a food (as defined in the Food Act 1981) containing no less than 700 ml/L of wine which has been formulated, processed, modified, or mixed with other foods such that it is not wine
-  - **wine standard** , or standard, means a standard prescribed under subpart 2 of Part 2 that specifies criteria that must be met to determine fitness for its intended purpose of any class or description of wine
+  - **wine standard** , or , means a standard prescribed under subpart 2 of Part 2 that specifies criteria that must be met to determine fitness for its intended purpose of any class or description of wine
   - **wine standards management plan** has the meaning given by section 8, and, except in subpart 1 of Part 2, is to be taken to refer to a registered wine standards management plan
   - **winemaker** means a person who, for reward (otherwise than as an employee) or for purposes of trade, makes wine.
 (2) In this Act, fit for intended purpose, used in relation to wine, means wine that has been made in accordance with the requirements of this Act and that meets any relevant wine standards and associated specifications set under subpart 2 of Part 2 and any relevant New Zealand food standards.